 Our overhead is covered by other means, and thus, 100% of any funds that exceed your direct cost will go towards the project you participated in.

 To book you need to pay a refundable Reservation Deposit.

 The deposit is deducted from your total program fee.

-The program fee covers all your costs once on the Isle of Youth, including room and board, local coordination, transportation from Nueva Gerona to Cocodrilo (and all transportation once in Cocodrilo), full access to facilities, volunteering activities (including snorkeling and one hour of scuba diving each day), five hours of wifi weekly, and 24-hour support on site.
+The program fee covers all your costs once on the Isle of Youth, including room and board, local coordination, transportation from Nueva Gerona to Cocodrilo (and all transportation once in Cocodrilo), full access to facilities, volunteering activities, five hours of wifi weekly, and 24-hour support on site.
 You are responsible for your international airfare to Cuba, airfare from Havana to Nueva Gerona, visa, and any personal expenses.
-You will be responsible for any scuba diving you do above the one daily dive included in your program fee.
-Each dive costs 25 CUC and you are allowed to do one additional dive each day.

 The Town of Cocodrilo

 Cocodrilo is a remote coastal community of 330 residents located on the Southwest coast of Cuba’s Isla de la Juventud in the Protected Area of Managed Resources “Sur de la Isla.”
 Cocodrilo neighbors Punta Frances National Marine Park, and was founded in 1904 by fishermen from the Cayman Islands.